mahindrautela/1DCNN/README.md

 -------------------------------------------------------------------------------------------------------------------
 #### The dataset is also available at:
 #### *https://sites.google.com/site/mahindrautela/datasets_and_codes?authuser=0*
+#### The dataset will be available on this link after the paper publication.

 ####  Please cite the paper if you are using the code, datasets or paper for your research paper.
 -------------------------------------------------------------------------------------------------------------------